siobhon-egan/thesisdownMU/README.md

-# thesisdown Murdoch University
+# thesisdown Murdoch University - honours thesis

 This template is a modified version of [thesisdowndmq from Thomas Fung's GitHub](https://github.com/thomas-fung/thesisdownmq).
 The thesisdownmq template is inspired by the packages [thesisdown](https://github.com/ismayc/thesisdown) and [bookdown](https://github.com/rstudio/bookdown).

+This template is particularly modified for usage as honours thesis (currently working on a PhD template).
+Please see Murdoch University documentation for specifics on thesis guidelines.

 Under the hood, the Reed College LaTeX template.

 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 It can be downloaded for Windows at http://http://miktex.org/download and for Mac at http://tug.org/mactex/mactex-download.html.
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra LaTeX packages on your first attempt to knit as well.

-To view an example output of the PDF document see [here](https://github.com/siobhon-egan/thesisdownMU/blob/master/_book/thesis.pdf)
+To view an example output of the PDF document see [here](https://github.com/siobhon-egan/thesisdownMU-honours/blob/master/_book/thesis.pdf)

-### Using thesisdowndmu from Siobhon Egan's GitHub
+### Using thesisdowndmu (hons) from Siobhon Egan's GitHub

 **1) Install the latest RStudio**